smartobjectoriented/soo/u-boot/doc/board/microchip/mpfs_icicle.rst

 Booting
 ~~~~~~~

-You should see the U-Boot prompt on UART1.
+You should see the U-Boot prompt on UART0.
-(Note: UART0 is reserved for HSS)

 Sample boot log from MPFS Icicle Kit
 ''''''''''''''''''''''''''''''''''''